goldstrike77/ansible-role-linux-prometheus/README.md

 ## Requirements
 ### Operating systems
-This Ansible role installs standalone or distributed prometheus v2 server on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
-This role will work on the following operating systems:
+This Ansible role installs standalone or distributed Prometheus v2 server on the Linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will work on the following operating systems:

   * CentOS 7